 MOU/EC Remittance Advice

-This transaction set, from the Transmission Distribution Service Provider (MOU/EC TDSP) to the Competitive Retailer (CR), is used by the MOU/EC TDSP to notify the CR of payment details related to a specific CR Customer Account Number / invoice if the remittance detail is separate from the payment.
+This transaction set, from the Transmission Distribution Service Provider (MOU/EC TDSP) to the Competitive Retailer (CR), is used by the MOU/EC TDSP to notify the CR of payment details related to a specific CR Customer Account Number / invoice if the remittance detail is separate from the payment, unless otherwise indicated in the Retail Market Guide 8.1.
 If payment and remittance travel together through a financial institution, this implementation guide can be used as a baseline discussion with your financial institution.
 All “must use” fields in this Implementation Guide (820_03) must be forwarded to the Financial Institution.

 The MOU/EC TDSP will send the payment instruction (or check) and the remittance advice to the CR with no more than a five day difference between the payment instruction (or check) and the remittance advice.
 When the CR receives the remittance advice without a corresponding payment instruction or the payment instruction without a corresponding remittance advice, the CR should contact the MOU/EC TDSP to investigate.